edt-xx/life/README.md

 The title line tells us this is generation 200198 and the (2) that we are displaying every second generation ( see +, - ).
 The population is 77132 cells with (11719) cells considered active (a birth or death near the cell in the last generation). birth and deaths as per the rules of life.
 Generations per second.
-If the rate is limited (see s, f) you will see rate> indicating we can run faster.
+If the rate is limited (see <, >) you will see rate> indicating we can run faster.
-We are using a heap size of 2^8 x 2^8 with 61286 entries and we need to check 16841 cells for the next generation. window(16) tells us we slowed down updating the display window's position by 16 times - causes the display jump around less. x,y(4) tells us autotracking is enabled (t) and the effect of distant births and death on autotracking is reduced. x,y(-4) would tell us autotracking is disabled, use cursor keys to move window or t to restart autotracking.
+We are using a heap size of 2^8 x 2^8 with 61286 entries and we need to check 16841 cells for the next generation. window(16) tells us we slowed down updating the display window's position by 16 times - causes the display jump around less (see [, ]). x,y(4) tells us autotracking is enabled (t) and the effect of distant births and death on autotracking is reduced. x,y(-4) would tell us autotracking is disabled, use cursor keys to move window or t to restart autotracking.
 The last two numbers are the window position.